Hedge fund Grandmaster sees stock market crash in China

-Instead, Wolff said investors should pay more attention to China, whose rampant growth over the past decade has helped support global growth and fuelled an unsustainable boom in commodity prices, but which now "just looks awful".
+Instead, Wolff said investors should pay more attention to China, whose rampant growth over the past decade has helped support global growth and fueled an unsustainable boom in commodity prices, but which now "just looks awful."

 "Interbank lending rates have shot up and many companies are facing a cash crunch."

 Wolff, who was U.S. chess champion in 1992 and 1995 and at his peak ranked in the world top 50, is positive on U.S. stocks, which account for most of the stocks he owns, and short Chinese stocks.
 Shorting means betting on a lower price for a security in the future.